impostorsguides/impostorsguides.github.io/rbenv/part-2/2-e-2-content.md

 We see `${ ... }`, so we know we're dealing with parameter expansion again.
 And if we take out the two references to `FUNCNAME[0]` (which we know will equal the current function **if we're currently inside a function**), then we're left with `${__:+__():}`.

-I'm curious what `:+` means, so I look for these two characters in [the parameter expansion docs](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html){:target="_blank" rel="noopener"}.
+I'm curious what `:+` means, so I look for these two characters in [the parameter expansion docs](https://www.gnu.org/software/bash/manual/html_node/Shell-Parameter-Expansion.html){:target="_blank" rel="noopener" }.
 I see:

 > ${parameter:+word}
 >